jonot-cyber/randrange/README.md

 ## Usage
 randrange has two modes: Standard mode, and math mode (interval notation)

-Your range also needs to be in parentheses.
+Your range also needs to be in quotation marks.
 This is because otherwise your shell would try to parse it.

 ## Standard Mode
 `randrange -s "0-20"`